alejandroliu/0ink.net/snippets/wip/xmacros/README.md

   - Library that does monitoring and playback.
   - requires writting my own stuff.
   - Kinda works but not well.
+    - Need to get current key statuses and reset them.
+Could probably work better if it was its own thing instead of xbindsrc executables.
 - xmacro
   - [homepage](https://xmacro.sourceforge.net/)
   - Just a couple of `cpp` files.
 Compiles with `Makefile`?